AMythicDev/minus/README.md

 paging since asynchronous paging could still receive more data that makes it pass the limit.

-## End user help
+## Standard actions
-Here is the list of default key bindings.
+Here is the list of default key/mouse actions handled by `minus`.
+Note that end-applications can change these bindings to better suit their needs.

 | Action            | Description                                        |
 | ----------        | -------------                                      |